- Top charities

 We feel that malaria scholars have used reasonably credible data to provide helpful answers to #1 and #2.
 We feel that #3 is substantially harder to answer due to issues with malaria data and the difficulty of isolating the impact of LLINs; it seems likely to us that malaria has generally been on the decline since the increase in LLIN distribution began (and that it was not before the increase began), but we do not have enough information to be highly confident that this is the case, or to confidently attribute the change to LLIN distribution as opposed to other control measures.
 Details follow.

-It appears to us that malaria control programs commonly use an "8%-20%-50%" model to estimate the percentage of distributed LLINs that remain in the field years later: they assume that 8% of LLINs distributed 0-12 months ago are no longer in the field (whether because of loss in the process of delivery, falling into disrepair, being given away, etc.) The very limited evidence we have seen on this topic appears consistent to us with the idea that this model is the best available.
+It appears to us that malaria control programs commonly use an "8%-20%-50%" model to estimate the percentage of distributed LLINs that remain in the field years later: they assume that 8% of LLINs distributed 0-12 months ago are no longer in the field (whether because of loss in the process of delivery, falling into disrepair, being given away, etc.), that 20% of LLINs distributed 12-24 months ago are no longer in the field, and that 50% of LLINs distributed 24-36 months are no longer in the field.
+The very limited evidence we have seen on this topic appears consistent to us with the idea that this model is the best available.
 Further discussion of this topic is available at another page, for the sake of brevity.

 Funding for malaria control has increased substantially since 2004, making a large number of national scale-ups possible.
 Accordingly, we have looked into the question of whether the impact of LLINs on the burden of malaria can be directly seen in available data (outside the context of intensive small-scale studies).
 Our discussion is on a separate page, for brevity.